Thank you for visiting PDI Healthcare's US Website.

 Show Answer

 PDI disinfectants DO NOT contain any ingredients listed as a carcinogenic by the National Toxicology Program (NTP), American Conference of Governmental Industrial Hygienists (ACGIH), and Occupational Safety and Health Administration (OSHA).
 To register any disinfectant product with the US Environmental Protection Agency (EPA), the manufacturer is required to provide the EPA with the product’s manufacturing process, active and inactive ingredients, efficacy, chemistry, toxicity, and information about relevant impurities.
 The EPA conducts a thorough review of these materials and product’s ingredients.
 The agency would not register any product if it contained carcinogens without requiring relevant label warnings (40 CFR 156.10(g)(7)).
-As such, Sani-Cloth® Wipes and Sani-Prime™ Spray do not contain carcinogenic label warnings.
+As such, Sani-Cloth® Wipes do not contain carcinogenic label warnings.

 Show Answer

 The contact time listed on the product label is the total amount of time that it takes to inactivate ALL of the microorganisms listed on the product label.
 This time is typically referred to in minutes, and should be communicated to staff members that are utilizing the disinfectant.
-In certain geographies and also in settings where temperature, relative humidity, and air changes may vary, it is possible that the surface may not remain visibly wet for the designated contact time.
-Current EPA guidance requires that the treated environmental surface or equipment remains wet for the contact time stated on product label.
-Additional wipes may be needed in order to comply with the EPA guidance, however the overall contact time does not change.
-While the EPA requires the treated environmental surfaces to remain wet for the stated contact time, leading researchers in infection prevention offer an alternate view.
-In a commentary published in Infection Control and Hospital Epidemiology (March 2018, vol. 39, no. 3, pp 229-331), Dr. W.A.
-Rutala and Dr. D. J. Weber suggest that contact time and treatment time are mutually exclusive.
-They suggest that treatment time, irrelevant of wet time, should be followed by healthcare workers for wipes and sprays (except bleach products.)
-PDI will continue to monitor the science closely and provide their customers with the latest information as federal law permits.
+Per EPA guidance, treated surfaces must remain visibly wet for the full stated contact time in order to achieve the efficacy claims on the label.
+If a surface dries too quickly, additional wipes may be needed to keep the surface wet.
+The overall contact time itself does not change.
+Surfaces may sometimes dry before the stated contact time due to factors such as airflow and ventilation, temperature, humidity, or the material/porosity of the surface.
+This is not uncommon in healthcare environments, which often have high air exchanges and low relative humidity.
+While the EPA requires that treated environmental surfaces remain wet for the full contact time, some leading researchers in infection prevention have offered an alternate view.
+In a commentary published in Infection Control and Hospital Epidemiology (March 2018, vol. 39, no. 3, pp 229–231), Dr. W.A.
+Rutala and Dr. D.J.
+Weber suggested that contact time and treatment time are mutually exclusive, and that treatment time — regardless of visible wetness — may be sufficient for wipes (except bleach products).
+PDI continues to monitor this research closely and will provide customers with the latest information as regulations permit.

 @